davidhockey22/DemoMetricApi/README.md

 ### MetricStore

 The store injected into the controller provides the contract for persisting and retrieving the data.
-I also decided that the persistence layer would provide the unique id for the Metric entities.
-The store was implemented with an in-memory store, as a basic map from id to Metric, but could be swapped out for something else, such as H2 or MongoDB store.
+The store was implemented with an in-memory store, as a basic map from name to Metric, but could be swapped out for something else, such as H2 or MongoDB store.

 ### Metric